copyright ©2004 A. Zuiderent

 have been located in the village of Maasland near the town of Vlaardingen, West

 of Rotterdam.
-The first documented member of the family was Willem Jorisz, a
+Until 2011 the first known documented member of the family was

-well-to-do farmer in Maasland, very near to Vlaardingen, who was born around
+Willem Jorisz, a well-to-do farmer in Maasland, very near to Vlaardingen, who

-1520.
-His son Cornelis Willemsz was the first member if the family bearing the
+was born around 1520.
+His son Cornelis Willemsz was the first member if the

-name Zuiderent, in the 17th century written as Suijderent or also
+family bearing the name Zuiderent, in the 17th century written as

 Match of a living Zuiderent with a 1000-years old skeleton.